 Aggressive

-Works if you retire at 50+ with a shorter horizon.
-Risky for early retirees — India's inflation can eat savings faster.
+Works if retiring at 50+.
+Risky for early retirees — India's inflation can erode savings faster.

 3.5%/year